apache/airflow/docs/project.rst

 It was open source from the very first commit and officially brought under the Airbnb GitHub and announced in June 2015.

-The project joined the Apache Software Foundation's incubation program in March 2016.
-And the `Foundation announces Airflow as a Top-Level Project
+The project joined the Apache Software Foundation's Incubator program in March 2016 and the Foundation `announced Apache Airflow as a Top-Level Project
 <https://blogs.apache.org/foundation/entry/the-apache-software-foundation-announces44>`_
-in January 2019
+in January 2019.

 Committers